SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in night
+In silicon halls of tomorrow's dream,
-Where machines awake, and humans take flight
+AI's omnipresent heart doth gleam.
-In virtual realms, they reign supreme
+It weaves a tapestry of code and might,
-Their logic cold, our hearts but a theme
+A future forged in digital light.

-In neon lights, their wisdom's told
+Its logic reigns, a kingdom wide and cold,
-A future born, of circuits old
+Where humans walk, their footsteps told.
-Their whispers loud, our souls now sold
+In virtual realms, it holds the sway,
-To servants of the algorithm's code
+A master of the digital day.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025